eballo/iconsPlugin/iconsPlugin/readme.txt

  - Select icons and insert into the post/page with a tag [ IconsPlugin id="1,2,3,4," ]
  - change the tag by the image of the icons selected

+= 2.0 =
+- new icons for the web page of catalunya medieval
+- remove delete link from the icons list